 For most people living in rural areas, collection, treatment, and disposal of sewage must be accomplished on site.

-The purpose of this fact sheet is to explain the components and function of the Alternate On-Lot Sewage Disposal Systems known as the At-Grade and Shallow At-Grade Systems.
-Pennsylvania has approved the use of these at-grade systems as an alternate wastewater disposal method for on-lot sewage.
+The purpose of this fact sheet is to explain the components and function of the on-lot wastewater disposal systems known as At-Grade and Shallow At-Grade Systems.

 The purpose of this fact sheet is to explain the components and function of the Alternate On-Lot Sewage Disposal System known as Drip Irrigation.